ply/ReaScripts/index.md

 ## Usage

 After installation, scripts can be run from 'Actions' window (default keyboard shortcut: `?`).
 All of them have names starting with `ply_`.
 For each action (script) it's possible there to set your own keyboard shortcuts or add to toolbars or menus.
+Script-specific information can be found in ReaPack's `About this package` (double-click should do the job) or script source (`Edit action` in action window).

 ## Support and feedback